keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 ## Terminology

 * It’s always “Anbox Cloud Appliance” when used in full form and “appliance” when used generically.
-* Always use product name in full form with capitalisation - "Anbox Cloud".
+* Always use product name in full form with capitalization - "Anbox Cloud".
 * Within the context of Anbox Cloud, such as AMS, you can use the term "Anbox images" or "Anbox instances".
 When documenting about LXD images or containers that contain Anbox specific configuration from a big picture point of view,such as the architecture, use the term as "LXD images" or "LXD containers".
 When there is scope for ambiguity, elaborate and use as "LXD images with Anbox Cloud configuration".
 * Use *charmed deployment* vs *appliance* to differentiate the [variants](https://documentation.ubuntu.com/anbox-cloud/en/latest/explanation/anbox-cloud/#variants) of Anbox Cloud.
 * Use *Upgrade* to denote a change that results in a different product version and *Update* for making changes to configuration or deployment but don't change the version of the product.